henris-style/henris/README.md

 Install the package using npm

 ```
-npm install henris
+npm install @henris/next
 ```
 or
 ```
-yarn add henris
+yarn add @henris/next
 ```

 **Import in project**

 Import the file into you main scss file.
+The base doesn't have any output.
+So you can @import 'henris'; anywhere without any output.

 ```
-@import 'henris';
+@import '@henris/next';
 ```

-Or in another file where you don't want the full output, just the functions.
+If you want to have the default output from Henri's.

 ```
+@import '~@henris/custom';

+$output: set-output(css, true);
+// You can add more $output settings here.

-@import 'henris/ext';
+@import '~@henris/next';
 ```

 ## Running the tests